 On the other hand, a public read might attract the notice of passers-by (an accidental audience), who might be encouraged to join in—as they might any public conversation (which is what plays are); maybe they’ll join up.
 Options range from coffee shops and pubs (in off hours) to book stores and art galleries—any place that’s comfy and relatively quiet (no loud music).

 Many (most) venues charge for private space.
 Those that don’t must still be scheduled in advance.
 Public space is free by definition, although it’s best to consult with the management regarding days and times the group would be most welcome.

 Some groups bounce around from place to place; others find a permanent home, ideally partnered with and featured in the program of a compatible establishment (library, theatre, book store).

 What days and times available at your chosen venue best suit you and your readers?
 (Or, conversely, what venues are available when your readers can attend?)

 Readers who work nine-to-five can only come nights and weekends; seniors don’t like to drive at night; many have regular commitments elsewhere.
 Survey the group for availability and preferences.

 A typical full-length read takes a full morning, afternoon, or evening: time to gather and greet; a couple of hours (or more) to read (and discuss)—three hours total.
 Some plays, however (most of Shakespeare, for example) take three hours or more to read, and some plays generate lengthy discussions.
 In such cases, consider scheduling two or more session—or read/discuss till time runs out and finish on your own.

-At the other extreme, a Ten-Minute Play can be fully explored over lunch.
+At the other extreme, a Ten-Minute Play can be fully explored over coffee.

 Specify a time to start, and stick to it.
 Readers may come early (or stay after) to catch up and socialize.